UnitVectorY-Labs/YAMLtecture/docs/MERMAID.md

 ### Node Styles

 The `nodeStyles` attribute is used to define the Mermaid styles that will be applied to the rendered nodes.
 The selection of which nodes to apply uses the same syntax as a query.
-Multiple styles can be applied to the same node but this behavior is non-deterministic and therefore should be avoided.
+Multiple styles can be applied to the same node, but this behavior is non-deterministic and should be avoided.
 There are multiple attributes that can be set for a node style which each match the attributes that can be set in Mermaid for the class definition.

 - `fill` - The fill color of the node background in RGB hex format.
 - `color` - The text color of the node in RGB hex format.